 - The Everyman Project (@theeverymanproject)

 Some self-help books

-Sometimes a negative body image can develop into a condition called Body Dysmorphic Disorder (BDD).
-The Body Dysmorphic Disorder Foundation defines BBD as a ‘disabling preoccupation with perceived defects or flaws in appearance.
-It can affect both men and women, and makes sufferers excessively self-conscious...
-Onlookers are frequently perplexed because they can see nothing out of the ordinary, but BDD causes devastating distress and interferes substantially with the ability to function socially.’
+Sometimes a negative body image can develop into a condition called body dysmorphic disorder (BDD).
+The Body Dysmorphic Disorder Foundation defines BDD as a ‘disabling preoccupation with perceived defects or flaws in appearance.
+It… makes sufferers excessively self-conscious… onlookers are frequently perplexed because they can see nothing out of the ordinary, but BDD causes devastating distress and interferes substantially with the ability to function socially.’

 If you think you might have BDD, talk about it to someone you trust, for example your doctor.
-They will probably ask a number of questions about your symptoms and how they affect your life, after which they might refer you to a mental health specialist for where you will be able to get further help and support if you want to.
+They will probably ask a number of questions about your symptoms and how they affect your life, after which they might refer you to a mental health specialist who will be able to provide further help and support if you want it.